![]() |

 David says, "I've been mulching leaves for at least 20 years and the soil you create by doing this is unlike any other.
 Leaf mulch is more nutritional and safer for your property.
 Most commercial mulch is the by-product of dead trees - who knows what they died of?
 Leaf mulch comes directly from your property and does not contain any foreign elements."

-Anthony Vulpone (on right in photo), owner of Vulpone Landscaping & Lawn Maintenance, has taught LELE to his father and brother.
+Anthony Vulpone (on right in photo), owner of Vulpone Landscaping & Lawn Maintenance, has taught LELE to his father and son.

 Anthony says, "I have been mulching leaves for the past 4 years.
 What inspired me was the impact to the environment, the time savings and money savings that results from this method."